uk-gov-mirror/ministryofjustice.c100-application/README.md

 * `SHOW_BROWSER=1 bundle exec cucumber features`

+Note: if some assets are not found when running cucumber, try deleting the content of the `/tmp` directory (inside your local checkout of the project).

 ## Mutation testing

 This project uses extensive mutation coverage, which makes the (mutation) tests take a long time to run, and can end up with the CI killing the build due to excessive job work time.